All Episodes

 If you get a report, an allegation that some footballs are illegally inflated, well, find out.

-And if you find some that are illegally inflated, either throw them out or properly inflate them and play the game and then try to figure out what happened.
+And if you find some that are illegally inflated, either throw them out or properly inflate them and play the game and then try to figure out what happened instead of allowing a game to be played with footballs that do not meet the rulebook regulation.

-Meaning if there isn't a real, I don't know how to put this, uh, because I'm I'm just wildly speculating here.
+Meaning, if there isn't a real, I don't know how to put this, because I'm just wildly speculating here.

 But this is all idle speculation because I can't think of one reason other than that why you would allow circumstances to develop in such a way that we are where we are today.